Demeter: Abduction of Persephone

 The myth of the capture of Persephone seems to be pre-Greek.
 In the Greek version, Ploutos (πλούτος, wealth) represents the wealth of the corn that was stored in underground silos or ceramic jars (pithoi).
 Similar subterranean pithoi were used in ancient times for funerary practices.
 At the beginning of the autumn, when the corn of the old crop is laid on the fields, she ascends and is reunited with her mother, Demeter, for at this time, the old crop and the new meet each other.

-According to the personal mythology of Robert Graves, Persephone is not only the younger self of Demeter, she is in turn also one of three guises of the Triple Goddess – Kore (the youngest, the maiden, signifying young green grain), Persephone (in the middle, the nymph, representing the ripe grain waiting to be harvested), and Hecate (the eldest of the three, the crone, the harvested grain), which to a certain extent reduces the name and role of Demeter to that of the group name.
-Before her abduction, she is called Kore; and once taken, she becomes Persephone ('she who brings destruction').

 In the Orphic tradition, while she was searching for her daughter, a mortal woman named Baubo received Demeter as her guest and offered her a meal and wine.
 Demeter declined them both because she mourned the loss of Persephone.
 Baubo then, thinking she had displeased the goddess, lifted her skirt and showed her genitalia to the goddess, simultaneously revealing Iacchus, Demeter's son.
 Demeter was most pleased with the sight and delighted she accepted the food and wine.
-This tale survives in the account of Clement of Alexandria, a Christian who tried to discredit pagan practices and mythology.
-However, several Baubo figurines (figurines of women revealing their vulvas) have been discovered, supporting the story.
+This tale survives in the account of Clement of Alexandria, an early Christian writer who wrote about pagan practices and mythology.
+Several Baubo figurines (figurines of women revealing their vulvas) have been discovered, supporting the story.

 Demeter at Eleusis

 Demeter's search for her daughter Persephone took her to the palace of Celeus, the King of Eleusis in Attica.
 She assumed the form of an old woman and asked him for shelter.
 He took her in, to nurse Demophon and Triptolemus, his sons by Metanira.
 To reward his kindness, she planned to make Demophon immortal; she secretly anointed the boy with ambrosia and laid him in the hearth's flames to gradually burn away his mortal self.
 But Metanira walked in, saw her son in the fire and screamed in fright.
 Demeter abandoned the attempt.
-Instead, she taught Triptolemus the secrets of agriculture, and he, in turn, taught them to any who wished to learn them.
+Instead, once Persephone returned from the underworld, she and Demeter taught Triptolemus the secrets of agriculture, and he, in turn, taught them to any who wished to learn them.
 Thus, humanity learned how to plant, grow and harvest grain.
 The myth has several versions; some are linked to figures such as Eleusis, Rarus and Trochilus.
 The Demophon element may be based on an earlier folk tale.